 Cassava pie can be eaten warm or cold.

-Cassava pie is served as a side dish with Christmas dinner, including turkey and all the fixings.
+The pie is generally served as a side dish with Christmas dinner, including turkey and all the fixings.

-Many family members have been known to drizzle their cassava pie with gravy as well, and it tastes delicious this way.
+Many family members have been known to drizzle their cassava pie with gravy, and it tastes delicious this way.

 The pie can also be served as a stand alone snack or light meal.